-7. Pancakes – easy to make and again very versatile with fillings – fruit, ice cream and yoghurt are always big favourites….and if you are feeling very creative make your own fruit sauces, or
+These are easy to make (or you can cheat with shop bought ones).
+You can be very versatile with fillings – fruit, ice cream chocolate spread and yoghurt are always big favourites….and if you are feeling very creative make your own fruit sauces, or

-10. Ice-cream – make an old favouite more exciting with sprinkles, sweets, sauces, grated chocolate, chopped nuts, or some fruit if you’re feeling virtuous!
+Make an old favourite more exciting with sprinkles, sweets, sauces, grated chocolate, chopped nuts, or some fruit if you’re feeling virtuous!